BjornFJohansson/ypkpathway/README.md

 It takes as argument a series of sequences in a text file and produces a self contained folder containing assembled sequences of intermediary vectors, final assembly and PCR primers.
 Other useful information such as PCR conditions and PCR product sizes for construction and confirmation are also included.
-The documantation of the assembly is given in the narrative IPython notebook format which can be executed independently of ypkpathway.
+The documantation of the assembly is given in the narrative Jupyter notebook format which can be executed independently of ypkpathway.

-The assembly process is simulated using [pydna](https://github.com/BjornFJohansson/pydna) in [IPython notebooks](http://ipython.org/notebook.html) which are automatically generated and executed.
+The assembly process is simulated using [pydna](https://github.com/BjornFJohansson/pydna) in [Jupyter notebooks](http://ipython.org/notebook.html) which are automatically generated and executed.

 See an example of a four gene assembly [here](http://nbviewer.ipython.org/github/BjornFJohansson/ypkpathway/blob/master/docs/pth6/pw.ipynb).
 The notebooks in the example are located in the docs folder in this repository and visualized through [nbviewer](http://nbviewer.ipython.org/).